mpcq-network/mpcq-json-rpc-relay/docs/nonce-management-and-tx-pool.md

 ### Background and motivation

-Hedera does not maintain an Ethereum-style mempool.
+MPCQ does not maintain an Ethereum-style mempool.
 Mirror Node (MN) imports account state (including `ethereum_nonce`) with a slight delay.
 If clients fire multiple transactions rapidly and compute nonces from MN only, nonces won't be correct and this can lead to errors.

 To reduce these failures, the relay can maintain a per-address set of “pending” transactions it has seen and accepted, and expose that state to: